1800 861 272

 • cancellations can only be claimed for supports where the NDIS Pricing Arrangements and Price Limits indicate they can be, and where the terms of cancellation were stated in a signed agreement.

-• if a client has given you more than seven clear days’ notice, you can’t charge them a cancellation fee.
+• if a client has given you the notice required by the NDIA, you can’t charge them a cancellation fee.

 • in the event of a cancellation, if you’re able to find alternative billable work for the staff member involved (that may be you or someone else), you can’t charge your client a cancellation fee.
 This is a rule that’s more commonly broken and the only way for a client to find out if the staff member was allocated to another billable task is to ask.
 But remember, it’s a rule that also presents an opportunity for providers to demonstrate transparency, which helps with building and maintaining trust and credibility in a competitive market.